The catalog

 Standardized Usage workflows

-main workflow definition must be named
+have their main workflow definition named

 workflow/Snakefile